vishalchovatiya/CPP_Templates/A bit about copy assignment operator.md

 - If you are still getting the correct answer as `1 1 1` in your output window then just consider print from `cout`.
 You are getting the correct answer `1 1 1` because default copy constructor provided by the compiler is getting called every time.
 Technically, we have just overloaded copy constructor by changing its return type & argument as a pointer.

 > **Conclusion**
-- Above is the reason why it is not feasible to use `pass by value` or `pointer` an argument or return type of copy assignment operator.
+- Above are the reason why it is not feasible to use `pass by value` or `pointer` an argument or return type of copy assignment operator.
 - Compiler designer have designed standard in such a way that your class object operation should also work same as primitive type operations like
 ```
 // Primitive type & operations